groucho75/alo-easymail/readme.txt

 * **write and send html/text newsletters, simple like writing posts**: newsletter is a custom post type, using the standard WordPress GUI and API
 * **select the recipients to send to**: registered users, subscribers, mailing lists
 * **batch sending using WP cron system**: it sends a number of emails every 5 minutes, until all recipients have been included
-* **collect subscribers**: on registration form and with an ajax widget/page
+* **collect subscribers**: on registration form and with an ajax widget/page, there is no limit to the number of subscribers
-* **import/export subscribers**: import from existing registered users or from a CSV file, there is no limit to the number of subscribers
+* **import/export subscribers**: import from existing registered users or from a CSV file
 * **create and manage mailing lists**: only admin can assign subscribers to them, or subscribers can freely choose them
 * **newsletter themes**: using html/php files in plugin or theme folder
 * **manage subscribers**: search, delete, edit subscription to mailing lists